This notice advises you of:

 Need help understand your notice?
 Click

-For the 2019 tax year overall property assessments for single family dwellings increased about .37% on average, as of July 1, 2018 compared to the previous year's assessments.
+For the 2021 tax year overall property assessments for single family dwellings decreased about 0.1% on average, as of July 1, 2020 compared to the previous year's assessments.

 A supplementary property assessment is done when a new building, renovation or an addition to an existing building is completed in the current calendar year.
 The supplementary tax bill will reflect the number of months the building was completed or occupied during the year.